CoderDojo-Content/Intermediate-HTML-CSS/en/styling-by-class.md

           }
    ```
    The dot makes this into a **class selector**.
 With a CSS **class** you can apply a set of CSS rules to any element on your website by adding an **attribute** to the element.
+  * You could pick the colour to match the background of your page!

 2. Now go to _attractions.html_ \(or the page you're working on if you're using your own project\) and add the following **attribute** to the **article** tag: